ppfish45/AI-Pianist/README.md

 To explain the format of this dataset, we take `X_train` and `y_train` as an example.
 There are several subdirectories under `X_train` named `0`, `1`, `2` and so on.
 In each subdirectory, multiple `jpg` images are stored.

 Respectively, in `y_train`, there are the same number of ground truth files named `0.npy`, `1.npy`, `2.npy` and so on.
 Each `npy` file stores an array in the shape of `(N, 4, 2)`, which records the corner coordinates of each image under the corresponding subdirectory in `X_train`.

+### Dataset for Note Correspondence

+This dataset describes a corresponding relationship between all the frames and the note generated at those frames.

+Similar as the above dataset, we make two directories, `X_train` and `y_train`, to store the note labelling result.
+There are several subdirectories under `X_train` named  `1`, `2` and so on.
+In each subdirectory, multiple `jpg` images are stored.

+Correspondingly, in `y_train`, there are the same number of ground truth files named `0.npy`, `1.npy`, `2.npy` and etc to keep the note labels.
+Each `npy` file stores an array in the shape of `(N, 128)`, where `N` represents the number of frames in video `1`, and the second dimension stores the note information of certain frame.
+Since we have overall `128` note level, we take `128` to be the size of second dimension.

+The dataset has been uploaded to Google Drive, the link will be posted later.